 I would say the least expensive or painful way might be to go for the butter beans, but I know what it’s like to try and recreate that perfect taste – which is why I gave the other options too!

-I have 2 recipes for veggie potjies that you can try from my tried & trusted potjiekos recipe book:
+I have 2 recipes for veggie potjies that you can try from my tried & trusted potjiekos recipe book.
+I have made both, as you will see in the links below, and both are winners:

 VEGETABLE POTJIE WITH CHEESY TOPPING (serves 6 as a main course)